eduardozulian/waffle-wrapper/README.md

 # Waffle Wrapper
-Just an empty repository to accomodate [Waffle.io](http://waffle.io)
+Just an empty repository to accomodate and work with multiple repositories within [Waffle.io](http://waffle.io)